 My Maths/Purple Mash

-You will find some fractions work on MyMaths and Purple Mash this week.
+You will find some multiplication and division work on MyMaths and Purple Mash this week.

 Don’t forget to keep practicing your times tables and have a look for any games that involve using times tables